 Program Progress; Continue / Modify / Delete Program 28.
-Energy Conservation for New Residential Development: Action: The City will continue to enforce state energy effirequirements for new residential construction (Title 24 of the California Code of Regulations) and shall encourage, through the City's plan review process, additional energy conserved measures with respect to the siting of buildings, landscapit and solar access.
-In addition, the City shall promote and encourage construction within new residential developme accommodate energy efficient upgrades in the future (e.g. plumbing conduit and roof supports for photo voltaic pand conduit for plug-in electric vehicles, etc.).
+Energy Conservation for New Residential Development: Action: The City will continue to enforce state energy efficiency requirements for new residential construction (Title 24 of the California Code of Regulations) and shall encourage, through the City's plan review process, additional energy conservation measures with respect to the siting of buildings, landscaping, and solar access.
+In addition, the City shall promote and encourage construction within new residential development to accommodate energy efficient upgrades in the future (e.g. plumbing conduit and roof supports for photo voltaic panels, or conduit for plug-in electric vehicles, etc.).
 In order to promote the use of energy-efficient construction, the City will provide information on energy conservation measures with development application packets.
-Period that all new residential construction must meet the state's energy efficiency requirements (Title 24).
+Progress: The City Building Division required over the Planning Period that all new residential construction must meet the state's energy efficiency requirements (Title 24).
 The Building Division conducted enforcement of these requirements during the Planning Period when necessary.
 Continue/Modify/Delete: Continue.
-This program will continue. els, or note de Responsibility: Development Services Department.
+This program will continue.
+Responsibility: Development Services Department.
 Funding Source: General Fund.
 Timeframe: Ongoing.
-Objective: Increase the energy efficiency in new residenti al
+Objective: Increase the energy efficiency in new residential